v-nleaver/Hololens/hololens/hololens-release-notes.md

 ### Single app kiosk policy for launching other apps

 Introduced a new MDM policy MixedReality\AllowLaunchUriInSingleAppKiosk.
 This policy can be enabled to allow for other apps to be launched with in a single app Kiosk.
-This can be useful if you want to launch the Settings app to calibrate your device or change your Wi-Fi.
+It can be useful if you want to launch the Settings app to calibrate your device or change your Wi-Fi.

 By default, launching applications via [Launcher API (Launcher Class (Windows.System) - Windows UWP applications)](/uwp/api/Windows.System.Launcher?view=winrt-22000&preserve-view=true) is disabled in single app kiosk mode.
 To enable applications to launch in single app kiosk mode on HoloLens devices, set the policy value to true.